 - The Ride of the Headless Horseman, which is fairly new to Disneyland and previously exclusive to WDW.
 Love this addition!

 - Cadaver Dans, a spooky version of our beloved Dapper Dans, who sing and perform throughout the party.

 - Disney Villains will take over Villains Square during the party, allowing you to meet several at once.
 Great photo ops here in Town Square!
 Maleficent, The Evil Queen, Queen of Hearts and Cruella were out when I attended the party last year (2016).
 These lines are LONG – 30-45 minutes each.
 Prepare to wait and know that whomever you see in line when you get in line may not be who you meet once you arrive to the front.
 The villains are not out to terrify young children.
 If you don’t want to encounter them, simply don’t get in line.
 The villains are not out to see guests during the parade or fireworks.

 - A “Pre-Party” in Toontown begins an hour prior to official party start time and you can kick off your night there by trick-or-treating at a few stations or by meeting Mickey and Minnie if they’re out.
 Once the party time officially arrives, all trick-or-treat stations should be open.

 - One of my favorites, The Scarecrow, is set up in Frontierland near The Halloween Tree.
 He tells improv-style jokes (kind natured) as party guests walk up to greet him.

-Costumes are encouraged for this event within Disney’s guidelines here:
+Costumes are encouraged for the Halloween Party within Disney’s guidelines here:

 “While we encourage creativity, we also value safety and good judgement.
 Please take a moment to read over our latest rules and regulations: